 Sure every time you see it you remember fond memories of watching a movie with grandad, but now it’s just gathering dust in the recesses of your basement.
 The chair has outlived its usefulness, but you hold onto it for sentimental value.

-I understand, this process won’t be easy, but here are some resources to assist with this process
+We understand, this process won’t be easy, but here are some resources to assist with this process

 After a recent camping trip that involved a lot of hiking and canoeing, I came home exhausted.
 I was too tired to unpack my backpack so I left it for the next day.